omnibrain/svguitar/README.md

            * @link titleColor or @link stringColor etc.
            */
           color: '#000',

           /**
+           * The background color of the chord diagram.
+By default the background is transparent.
+To set the background to transparent either set this to 'none' or undefined
+           */
+          backgroundColor: 'none',

+          /**
            * Barre chord rectangle border radius relative to the nutSize (eg. 1 means completely round endges, 0 means not rounded at all)